pgarbe/tatsu-hubot/readme.md

 ### Next steps
 * Build container automatically and deploy to Docker Hub
-* Deploy container automatically to AWS (EC2 or Container services?)
+* Deploy container automatically to AWS ECS
-* Where to configure passwords (Slack, ...)
+* Where to configure passwords (Slack, ...) -> https://aws.amazon.com/blogs/aws/category/ec2-container-service/
 * Persistent brain (Redis?)
+* Deploy EC2 Container Instance via Cloudfront

+### Open issues
+* How to upgrade when task definition changes?
+* Where to store slack token?
+* How detect changes of the dockerfile?
+* Check usage of ecs.config